Technical Notes for May 2018 OES Estimates

 Wages for the OES survey are straight-time, gross pay, exclusive of premium pay.
 Base rate; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
 Excluded are overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.

 OES receives wage rate data for the federal government, the U.S. Postal Service, and most state governments.
-For the remaining establishments, the OES survey collects wage data in 12 intervals.
-For each occupation, respondents are asked to report the number of employees paid within specific wage intervals.
+For the remaining establishments, the OES survey data are placed into 12 intervals.
 The intervals are defined both as hourly rates and the corresponding annual rates, where the annual rate for an occupation is calculated by multiplying the hourly wage rate by a typical work year of 2,080 hours.
 The responding establishments are instructed to report the hourly rate for part-time workers, and to report annual rates for occupations that are typically paid at an annual rate but do not work 2,080 hours per year, such as teachers, pilots, and flight attendants.
 Other workers, such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours per week, year round.
 For these workers, only an hourly wage is reported.

 The OES survey is designed to produce estimates by combining six panels of data collected over a 3-year period.
-Each OES panel includes approximately 200,000 establishments.
+Each OES panel contains approximately 180,000 to 200,000 establishments.
+Recent OES survey panels have a reduced sample; see the “Changes to the May 2018 estimates” section below for more information.
 The full six-panel sample of nearly 1.2 million establishments allows the production of estimates at detailed levels of geography, industry, and occupation.

 Wage updating.
 Significant reductions in sampling errors are obtained by combining six panels of data, particularly for small geographic areas and occupations.
 Wages for the current panel need no adjustment.
 However, wages in the five previous panels need to be updated to the current panel’s reference period.